Signs, Symptoms, & Treatment Options

 Many individuals have wondered how patients handle early recovery since it requires them to abruptly stop consuming alcohol or drugs.
 Don’t they experience withdrawal?
 Actually, the vast majority of individuals don’t experience withdrawal during treatment because they overcome those symptoms during detoxification.

-In short, detoxification often comes as the first phase of a patient’s treatment plan and consists of an initial period during which to concentrate on overcoming the physical aspects of addiction.
+In short, detoxification often comes as the first phase of a patient’s treatment plan and consists of an initial period during which to concentrate on overcoming the physical aspects of drug addiction.
 Usually, under the supervision of physicians, nurses, and detox techs, individuals in detox treatment receive the support and care needed to mitigate withdrawal as much as possible, minimizing the discomfort that’s often associated with abruptly ceasing substance abuse.

 Addiction Treatment Options